gigilin7/ArXiv-Dataset/README.md

 bash scripts/arxiv-kickoff-cleaning.sh
 `

-     * There is no cleaning after execution, I want to use arxiv_cleaner.py directly ( arxiv_cleaner.py is the code for cleaning data by RedPajama)
+     * There is no cleaning after execution, so I try to use arxiv_cleaner.py directly ( arxiv_cleaner.py is the code for cleaning data by RedPajama)
      * Conclusion: It will be cleaned up too much, and the content such as title, author, abstract, etc. will be cleared

 2. **Check online to see if there are any packages or codes available**